What is rsonpath?

 rsonpath-lib

-crate is a JSONPath library serving as the backend of rq
+The rsonpath-lib crate is a JSONPath library serving as the backend of rq.

 It is a separate product, providing a wider API surface and extensibility